 Trauermücken

-It is possible that the damage caused by the fungus gnat is not immediately recognized.
+It is possible that the damage caused by the fungus gnat is not immediately recognised.
 This is because the larvae are active in the soil.
-They particularly like the stems and roots of seedlings, young plants and cuttings.
-This damage to the plant prevents nutrient uptake and further weakens it.
+They are particularly fond of the stems and roots of seedlings, young plants and cuttings.
+This damage to the plant prevents nutrient uptake and weakens it further.
 Damaged roots are also more susceptible to bacteria and fungi.
-Withering and stunted growth of the plant are common symptoms of a fungus gnat infestation.
+Wilting and reduced plant growth are common symptoms of a fungus gnat infestation.
+We use the following glue trap from Andermatt Biogarten for control:

 How can (further) damage be prevented?

 Removing dead plant debris can prevent further damage to the plant.
-Also, be careful not to overwater the plant.
-Fungus gnats prefer to lay their eggs in moist soil.
-Another tip is to cover the bottom of the plant with a layer of sand.
+Also take care not to overwater the plant.
+The fungus gnats prefer to lay their eggs in moist soil.
+Another tip is to cover the base of the plant with a layer of sand.
 Fungus gnats cannot penetrate this layer and therefore cannot lay eggs in the soil.
-If the larvae are in the ground, they can best be combated biologically with roundworms, a natural enemy of the fungus gnat.
-This parasite kills any larvae that cross its path.
+If the larvae are in the soil, the best way to combat them is with biological beneficial organisms.

 The animal

-Fungus gnats are small, dark gnats with long antennae and legs.
-They are between 3 and 5 millimeters long.
-They prefer to stay in a warm and humid environment, near plants.
-In greenhouses, they can also occur all year round.
+Fungus gnats are small, dark-coloured gnats with long antennae and legs.
+They are between 3 and 5 millimetres long.
+They prefer to stay in a warm and humid environment, close to plants.
+In greenhouses they can also occur all year round.
 After mating, the females lay between 50 and 200 eggs, which hatch within two to three days.

 SchädlingeTrauermückenUngeziefer